janoleko/LaMa/README.md

-Koslik, and Langrock 2024)</a>, including **hidden Markov models** (HMMs), **hidden semi-Markov models** (HSMMs), **state space models** (SSMs) and **continuous-time** variants can be formulated and estimated within the same framework via directly maximizing the (approximate) likelihood using the so-called **forward algorithm** (for details see
+Koslik, and Langrock 2024)</a>, including **hidden Markov models** (HMMs), **hidden semi-Markov models** (HSMMs), **state space models** (SSMs) and **continuous-time** variants can be formulated and estimated within the same framework via directly maximising the likelihood function using the so-called **forward algorithm** (for details see
 <a href="https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock" target="_blank">Zucchini
 et al. 2016</a>).
 Applied researchers often need custom models that standard software does not easily support.
 Writing tailored `R` code